jmmastey/slack_message/README.md

 * more mrkdwn syntax, like quotes or code blocks
 * more and better organized testing capability
 * posting ephemeral messages: https://api.slack.com/methods/chat.postEphemeral
-* figure out the interplay of editing messages and notifications.
 * some Rspec test harness for scheduled messages, editing, deleting (probably going to need a test overhaul)

 Contributing